 - Show off your accomplishments to others.
 They will appreciate knowing that you recognize their hard work.

-The Tuckman Model of team development can help you move your teams forward for great performance.
+Teams naturally move through various stages of team development as they mature into high-performing teams.
+As a team leader, understanding the Tuckman Model of team development can help you intentionally move your teams forward for great performance.

 By understanding the characteristics of each phase of Bruce Tuckman’s model, project managers can observe group behavior to identify where teams are and help move them forward.
 This is true whether you’re working with a traditional waterfall team or an Agile team to improve team performance.